SignTools/SignTools/FAQ.md

 ## What kind of certificates/provisioning profiles are supported?

-Technically, everything is supported as long as your iOS device trusts it.
-This includes free signing profiles, but of course, they expire after a week.
-The only major difference between signing profiles is based on the provisioning profile's `application-identifier`.
-There are two types:

-- Wildcard, with app id = `TEAM_ID.*`
+### Certificates

+- **Apple Development**

+  This is the default certificate type.
+If you have a free developer account, it grants you access to some standard entitlements, including app debugging (get-task-allow), which is necessary for some jailbreaks and emulators.
+If you have a paid developer account, it grants you access to all standard entitlements.
+This is the recommended type of certificate to use.

+- **Apple Distribution**

+  This certificate type is only available to paid developer accounts, as it is used when publishing an app.
+It grants you access to every standard entitlement, except for app debugging (get-task-allow).
+Additionally, it allows you to use production entitlements such as push notifications.
+Only use this type of certificate if you need those extra entitlements.

+### Provisioning profiles

+- **Wildcard**

-  - Can properly sign any app (`TEAM_ID.app1`, `TEAM_ID.app2`, ...)
-  - Can't use special entitlements such as app groups or iCloud containers (Apple restriction)
+  Its `application-identifier` looks like `TEAM_ID.*`.
+It can properly sign any app (`TEAM_ID.app1`, `TEAM_ID.app2`, ...), but it can't use most standard entitlements such as app groups or iCloud containers.

-- Explicit, with app id = `TEAM_ID.app1`
+- **Explicit**

-  - Can properly sign only one app (`TEAM_ID.app1`)
-  - Can use any entitlement as long as it's in the provisioning profile
-  - If you sign multiple apps with the same profile, only one of the apps can be installed on your device at a time.
+  Its `application-identifier` looks like `TEAM_ID.app1`.
+It can properly sign only one app (`TEAM_ID.app1`), but it can use any standard entitlement as long as it's in the provisioning profile.
+If you sign multiple apps with the same profile, only one of the apps can be installed on your device at a time.
 This is because their bundle ids will be identical and the apps will replace each other.

 ## App runs, but malfunctions due to invalid signing/entitlements